Moving to Spain to work? Find out if you need a visa or permit to work in Spain, and the procedures for applying for your Spanish work permit.

 If you have a student residence card, you are allowed to work up to 20 hours a week for the duration of your study in Spain as long as it does not interfere with your studies.
 Your employer must arrange a work permit on your behalf.

-For more information, see study in Spain: Spanish student visas and permits.
+For more information, see our guide to Spanish student visas.

 Family members – who can work?